 WHO conducted a consultation on the draft "Every Newborn: an action plan to end preventable deaths", receiving comments from the public in January and February.
-These are open to public view as well as the draft action plan itself.
-In addition, a document outlining the response to the comments received will be made available shortly.
+These are open to public view as well as the revised draft action plan itself.
+In addition, a document outlining the response to the comments received is available, as well as the list of organizations that commented.
 The final draft of the action plan will be presented to Member States at the Sixty-seventh World Health Assembly in May 2014.
 The action plan is a roadmap for change.
 It sets out a vision and proposes a goal and targets to end newborn deaths from preventable causes.
 Five guiding principles and five strategic objectives are at the core of the plan.

 27 November 2013 -- WHO has issued new treatment guidelines for the almost 20 million children under-five worldwide who have severe acute malnutrition.
 Severe acute malnutrition is when children suffer severe wasting that may or may not be accompanied by swelling of the body from fluid retention.
 Children with severe acute malnutrition are among the most vulnerable people in the world.